AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-collection-migration.md

     - **Feature type**: Shows the feature of the process that is being executed.

     - **Execution ID**: It is the unique Id for each migration task that you perform.

-    - **Assets**: Shows the folder selected for migration.

-    - **Excluded Folders**: Shows the folder that is excluded from migration.

     - **Created by**: Shows who created the task.